 Previous Story: 2.
 Introduction - The Outbreak

 Long day.
 Thirteen clients at the salon.
 Some good tips but Mrs. Romero doesn’t like her highlights.
 Mrs. Romero is never happy with anything.
 Denise still can’t decide on her wedding dress – Brian told her he’s sick of hearing about it.
 I am too, to be honest.
 Hot dog for lunch, lots of mustard.
 I need to eat more salad.
 Bus gets stuck in traffic on the way home.
 Boring.
-But at least my phone update from Shui-Guo comes through – version six or something.
-Doesn’t look all that different to version five.
-Back home, I’m too tired to skate, even though it’s a nice evening out.
+But at least my phone implant update from Shui-Guo comes through – version six or something.
+Doesn’t look all that different to version five although they have improved the retinal social feed.
+Back home - I’m too tired to skate, even though it’s a nice evening out.

 Next day.
 It starts while I’m washing Mr. Stevens’ hair: I feel dizzy, have to sit down.
 Then later, at lunch, I almost faint.
 Except it’s not exactly like fainting.
 I just seem to have lost a few minutes - like a blackout or something.
 The girls are all worried.
 God, I hope it’s not this avian flu everyone is talking about.
 Brian drives me to San Lazaro University Hospital where some nice Indian doctor checks me over.
 After a few tests, he tells me I’m going to have to stay for a few days.
 They’re not sure what’s wrong.